ocpi/ocpi/introduction.md

 # OCPI

- * **OCPI** Open Charge point Interface
- * **NDR** Notification Detail Record
- * **CDR** Charge Detail Record

 ## Introduction and background
 The Open Charge Point Interface (OCPI) enables a scalable, automated EV roaming setup between Charge Point Operators and e-Mobility Service Providers.
-It supports authorisation, charge point information exchange (incl transaction events), charge detail record exchange and finally, the exchange of smart-charging commands between parties.
+It supports authorisation, charge point information exchange (incl transaction events), charge detail record exchange, remote charge point commands and finally, the exchange of smart-charging commands between parties.

 It offers market participants in EV an attractive and scalable solution for (international) roaming between networks, avoiding the costs and innovation-limiting complexities involved with today's non-automated solutions or with central roaming hubs.